zoyamariam2001/zoyamariam2001/README.md

-### Hello there 👋
+### Hello there! 👋

 ⚠️Warning: This article may contain peanuts.⚠️

 I am Zoya Mariam Patel from India.
 Apart from being a computer engineering student, I'm a creative writer, too.

-- 🔨 I’m currently working on building a demo website for a bakery.
+- 🔨 I’m currently working on building a website for a bakery.
 - 📖 I’m currently learning Data structures, Bootstrap, jQuery, SQL, PHP, C++, Markdown.
 - 💬 Ask me about Python, HTML, CSS.
 - 📫 Feel free to contact me on: zoyamariam7@gmail.com